tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 Why do APIs even need authentication?
 For read-only APIs, sometimes users don't need keys.
 But most commercial APIs do require authorization in the form of API keys or other methods.
 If you *didn't* have any kind of security with your API, users could make unlimited amounts of API calls without any kind of registration.
 This would make a revenue model for your API difficult.

 Additionally, without authentication, there wouldn't be an easy way to associate requests with specific user data.
-And there wouldn't be a way to protect against requests from malicious users that might delete another user's data (such as DELETE requests on another's account).
+And there wouldn't be a way to protect against requests from malicious users that might delete another user's data (such as by making DELETE requests on another's account).

 Finally, you couldn't track who is using your API, or what endpoints are most used.
 Clearly, API developers must think about ways to authenticate and authorize requests made to their API.